St. Joseph Central High School Dean of Students Lillian Quinn pointed toward the rear windows of the parish hall.

 Indeed, Catholic school systems nationwide have seen some change over the years, from declining enrollment and fewer teaching nuns, to changes in school uniforms.
 But it seems some school traditions and activities will never change.

-On Wednesday, Ralph and Mary Lou Decker attended a community breakfast offered for free at
+On Wednesday, Ralph and Mary Lou Decker attended a community breakfast offered for free at the St.